cuzy-app/clean-theme/docs/README.md

 # Clean Theme

-Clean theme for Humhub based on the Community theme.
+Clean theme for HumHub based on the Community theme.

 ## Overview